-- 5.1 The issuing of a fixed term or permanent exclusion is at the discretion of the principal and reasons may include, but are not limited to: - · physical assault against another student - physical assault against an adult - verbal abuse or threatening behaviour against another student - verbal abuse or threatening behaviour against an adult - use or threat of use of an offensive weapon or prohibited item - peer on peer abuse - racist abuse - abuse against sexual orientation or gender reassignment - abuse relating to disability - 5.2 All schools must provide information via the school census on any student subject to fixed term or permanent exclusion in the previous two terms (four Dixons terms) and up to three reasons can be recorded per exclusion. - Any time a student is told or forced to leave the academy, or not allowed to attend, is either a fixed term (if temporary) or permanent exclusion if it is for disciplinary reasons, and must be done in accordance with this policy and the statutory regulations that inform it.
-Excluding a student for a short period of time, such as a half day, is allowed but the formal process for a fixed term exclusion, including recording of the exclusion, must be followed. - A student being told or forced to leave the academy, or not allowed to attend, without the formal process being followed is unlawful.
-Reasons a school might do this include but are not limited to: - the student having Special Educational Needs that the school feels they cannot meet - failure of student and / or families to attend a meeting at the end of the fixed term exclusion - putting pressure on a family to remove their child, possibly under the threat of permanent exclusion, and encouraging Elective Home Education or to find another school place
+- 5.1 The issuing of a fixed term or permanent exclusion is at the discretion of the principal and reasons may include, but are not limited to: - physical assault against another student - physical assault against an adult - verbal abuse or threatening behaviour against another student - · verbal abuse or threatening behaviour against an adult - use or threat of use of an offensive weapon or prohibited item - peer on peer abuse

-- 5.5 If any of these unlawful exclusions are carried out and lead to the deletion of a student's name from the register, this is known as 'off-rolling'. - If a family feels that the procedures relating to an exclusion have not been followed, or they feel pressured into home educating or finding another school for their child, they can use the Complaints Policy to raise with the governing board. - 5.7 All schools have a statutory duty to safeguard and promote the welfare of their students, including a duty to cooperate with the local statutory safeguarding partnership agencies, and any decision to exclude a student must be made with due regard to the most recently published version of Keeping Children Safe in Education. - 5.8 All decisions to exclude should be made with the support and advice of the designated safeguarding lead in order to ensure any known additional risk of harm to the student that might arise or be exacerbated by an exclusion are taken into account.
+- racist abuse - abuse against sexual orientation or gender reassignment - abuse relating to disability - 5.2 All schools must provide information via the school census on any student subject to suspension or permanent exclusion in the previous two terms (four Dixons terms) and up to three reasons can be recorded per exclusion. - 5.3 Any time a student is told or forced to leave the academy, or not allowed to attend, is either a suspension (if temporary) or permanent exclusion if it is for disciplinary reasons and it must be done in accordance with this policy and the statutory regulations that inform it.
+Suspending a student for a short period of time, such as a half day, is allowed but the formal process for a suspension, including recording of the suspension, must be followed. - 5.4 A student being told or forced to leave the academy, or not allowed to attend, without the formal process being followed is unlawful.
+Reasons a school might do this include but are not limited to: - the student having Special Educational Needs that the school feels they cannot meet - failure of student and / or families to attend a meeting at the end of the fixed term exclusion - putting pressure on a family to remove their child, possibly under the threat of permanent exclusion, and encouraging Elective Home Education or to find another school place - 5.5 If any of these unlawful exclusions are carried out and lead to the deletion of a student's name from the register, this is known as 'off-rolling'. - 5.6 If a family feels that the procedures relating to an exclusion have not been followed, or they feel pressured into home educating or finding another school for their child, they can follow the processes in our trust's complaints policy. - 5.7 All schools have a statutory duty to safeguard and promote the welfare of their students, including a duty to cooperate with the local statutory safeguarding partnership agencies, and any decision to exclude a student must be made with due regard to the most recently published version of Keeping Children Safe in Education. - 5.8 All decisions to exclude should be made with the support and advice of the designated safeguarding lead in order to ensure any known additional risk of harm to the student that might arise or be exacerbated by an exclusion are taken into account.

-6.0 Fixed term exclusion
+6.0 Suspension

-A fixed term exclusion, sometimes referred to as a suspension, is when a student is temporarily removed from the school for a fixed period of time.
-Fixed term exclusions do not have to form a continuous period of time and can range in duration from a half day through to a maximum total of 45 days in a single academy year.
-Only the principal can issue a fixed term exclusion.
-Once issued, a fixed term exclusion cannot be brought to an end early, extended, or converted into a permanent exclusion, although in some circumstances (for example, if new information has emerged) a second fixed term or permanent exclusion may be issued immediately after the first one ended.
+A suspension is when a student is temporarily removed from the school for a fixed period of time.
+Suspensions do not have to form a continuous period of time and can range in duration from a half day through to a maximum of 45 days in a single academic year.
+Only the principal can issue a suspension.
+Once issued, a suspension cannot be brought to an end early, extended or converted to a permanent exclusion, although in some circumstances (for example, if new information has emerged) a second suspension or permanent exclusion may be issued immediately after the first one ended.